cruso003/conduit/docs/building-sockets-with-codon-ffi.md

 ## Introduction

-Building TurboX, a high-performance web framework in Codon, presented an interesting challenge: Codon doesn't include a built-in socket library.
+Building Conduit, a high-performance web framework in Codon, presented an interesting challenge: Codon doesn't include a built-in socket library.
 This is the story of how we implemented low-level TCP sockets using Codon's Foreign Function Interface (FFI) to call POSIX C functions directly, achieving native performance while learning valuable lessons about systems programming.

 ## The Challenge